Download standalone version of ecFeed

-To install eclipse plugin use following URL as update site:
+To install the Eclipse plugin use the following URL as an update site:

-If you want to test unstable beta version, use this update site:
+If you want to test an unstable beta version, use this update site:

 For more details follow the tutorial

-To run tests modeled by ecFeed with jUnit, the project classpath must contain jars with ecfeed and xom.
+To run tests modeled by ecFeed with jUnit, the project’s classpath must contain jars with ecfeed and xom.
 They can be downloaded using following links:

 Previous and unstable versions...